Nasharudin Mat Isa

-Dato' Dr. Nasharudin bin Mat Isa (born 19 October 1962) is a Malaysian politician and activist.
+Nasharudin bin Mat Isa (born 19 October 1962) is a Malaysian politician and activist.
 He was former Member of the Parliament of Malaysia.
 He represented the constituency of Yan, Kedah, from 1999 to 2004, and the seat of Bachok, Kelantan, from 2008 to 2013.
 From 2005 to 2011 he was the Deputy President of the Pan-Malaysian Islamic Party (PAS).

 Background

 Nasharudin was born in Rembau, Negeri Sembilan, Malaysia.

 Contrary to popular belief, Nasharudin never attended the University of Glasgow.
 Before entering active politics, he was a lecturer at the International Islamic University of Malaysia (IIUM) and National University of Malaysia (UKM).

 He speaks Malay, Arabic, English and Urdu.

 Politics

 In 1999 Nasharudin left academia to take up the post of PAS's Secretary-General, making him the party's top administrative officer.
 He was hand-picked for the position by the party's President, Fadzil Noor, who had brought Nasharudin and other urban professionals into PAS during the 1990s to modernise the party.
 The 1999 general election saw Nasharudin's first election to Parliament for the seat of Yan in Kedah.

 In the 2004 general election, Nasharudin lost his parliamentary seat when he switched to run for the Besut seat in Terengganu.
 The following year, he became the Deputy President of PAS, making him the party's second-most senior elected leader after the President, Abdul Hadi Awang.
 Nasharudin's election to the position was a surprise as the senior cleric Haron Din had been slated to run against the incumbent, Hassan Shukri, but withdrew due to illness.
 In Haron's absence, Nasharudin defeated Hassan by a narrow margin.

 In 2008 general election, he returned to Parliament, winning the seat of Bachok in Kelantan.
 The following year, he won re-election as Deputy President of PAS, defeating two other candidates.
 His victory was seen by observers as a win for PAS' conservatives.
 However, he was ultimately defeated for re-election in 2011 by moderate candidate Mohamed Sabu.

 During his deputy presidency, Nasharudin had been one of PAS' leading proponents of entering talks with its long-time opponents United Malays National Organisation (UMNO) to establish a ruling Malay coalition between UMNO and PAS.
 After travelling to Gaza in 2013 with UMNO's former president and Malaysia's former Prime Minister, Najib Razak, he was expelled from PAS's governing Syura Council on 14 January 2013.
 Nasharuddin was subsequently sacked from PAS over statements critical of the party and for being absent from meetings in 2013.

 He did not recontest his parliamentary seat in the 2013 general election.